surge-synthesizer/shortcircuit-xt/doc/NextSteps.md

     * AEG/EG2 implement shape
     * LFO Presets are kinda screwed.
 Revisit them.
     * MPE Modulators
+    * What parts of sample etc... are modulatable (list all the targets)
   * Temposync Support
   * Generator
     * DSP Support for alternate bit depths beyond I16 and F32